-Our simulations compares our proposed folded normal mixed effects model, defined in expressions (\ref{f2}) and (\ref{f3}) and subject to the constraints (\ref{f4}), to a reference model.
-The reference model shares the same linear predictor as the folded normal model but observed magnitude outcomes are assumed to follow a normal distribution.
-Therefore, the constraints for the random effects are not needed in the reference model.

-We conducted a factorial evaluation of the values for $d_0$, $\sigma^2$ and $\omega$ with 1000 simulation runs for each setting.
-In each simulation run, a burn-in of 2000 samples for the folded normal model and 4000 samples for the reference model was used.
-The burn-in period was chosen to ensure that the Markov chains reached a stationary distribution.
-Subsequently, each model ran four chains, with 2000 samples for each chain.
+Our simulations compares our proposed folded normal mixed-effects model (defined in model (\ref{f2}), (\ref{f3}) and (\ref{f3-2}), and subject to the constraints (\ref{f4})), to a reference model.
+The reference model shares the same linear predictor, but assumes observed magnitude outcomes follow a normal distribution, thus eliminating the need for random effects constraints.
+We conducted a factorial evaluation of the values for $d_0$ and $\sigma^2$ with 1000 simulation runs for each setting.
+In each simulation run, a burn-in of 2000 samples for both the folded normal and reference models ensured Markov chain convergence.
+Subsequently, each model ran four chains, with 2000 samples per chain.